 To apply for the Child Life Internship, please complete the Common Child Life Internship application found here: Child Life Internship Application.
 Mercy follows the internship deadline outlined by the Child Life Council Child Life Internship Application Deadlines.

-Please send the completed application form, two reference letters in sealed and signed envelopes, and an official transcript to:
+Please send the completed application form, two reference letters in sealed and signed envelopes, Child Life Course Verification Form (or letter stating good standing of course currently in progress), Official Child Life Eligibility Assessment Report, resume/curriculum vitae, and an official transcript to:

 Mercy Medical Center–Des Moines